 MailChimp is a marketing automation platform, which we use to send you information about our products and services.
-The contact lists used to send messages via MailChimp are derived from Salesforce or MailChimp, and comprise your demographic details, including email addresses.
+The contact lists used to send messages via MailChimp are derived from Salesforce or MailChimp, and include personal data, such as your name and email address.

 Each MailChimp message provides you with options: a) to unsubscribe, b) to update your contact details and preferences.
-Visit MailChimp to find out more about how it works and treats your data.
+Visit MailChimp to find out more about how it works, and how it treats your data.

-We receive an automated report from MailChimp comprising:
+We receive regular automated reports from MailChimp comprising: